Filecoin’s ICO opens today for accredited investors after raising $52M from advisers

 This will be CoinList’s first ICO, and they’ve worked with lawyers to create a SAFT – or Simple Agreement for Future Tokens, which in itself is a security.
 Since the network isn’t launching for at least 6 months, investors aren’t actually buying tokens right now – they are just signing a contract to receive them in the future.

-While the SEC hasn’t directly ruled on this specific agreement, they did recently say that ICOs have to comply with existing security registration laws, but Filecoin (and of course many expensive lawyers) think that this agreement is totally SEC-complant.
+While the SEC hasn’t directly ruled on this specific agreement, they did recently say that ICOs have to comply with existing security registration laws, but Filecoin (and of course many expensive lawyers) think that this agreement is totally SEC-compliant.

 Plus, only accredited investors ($200,000+ in income or $1M+ in net worth) will be able to participate, which AngelList will vet just like they do for investors trying to join that platform.